Flag of Wales: Henry VII

-In 1485, the most significant link between the symbol of the red dragon and Wales occurred when Henry Tudor flew the red dragon of Cadwaladr during his invasion of England.
+In 1485, Henry Tudor flew the red dragon during his invasion of England.
 Henry was of Welsh descent and after leaving France with an army of 2,000, landed at Milford Haven on 7 August.
-He made capital of his Welsh ancestry in gathering support and gaining safe passage through Wales.
-Henry met and fought Richard III at the Battle of Bosworth Field, and in victory took the English throne.
-After the battle, Henry carried the red dragon standard in state to St Paul's Cathedral, and later the Tudor livery of green and white was added to the flag.
+He made capital of his Welsh ancestry by gathering support and gaining safe passage through Wales.
+Henry met and fought Richard III at the Battle of Bosworth Field, and took the English throne in victory.
+After the battle, Henry carried the red dragon standard in state to St Paul's Cathedral.
+The Tudor livery of green and white was added to the flag later.